jina-ai/jina/docs/fundamentals/health-check.md

 ```

-### Gateway health check with http or websocket
+### Gateway health check with HTTP or Websocket

-When using grpc or http as a procotol for the Gateway, then it exposes and endpoint '/' that one can query to check the status.
+When using HTTP or Websocket as the protocol for the Gateway, it exposes the endpoint `'/'` that one can query to check the status.

-By having a Flow with http or websocket as protocol:
+First, crate a Flow with HTTP or Websocket protocol:

 ```python
 from jina import Flow